RobertTalbert/discretecs/Spring2022-225/syllabus-mth225-sp22.md

 ==maybe a diagram here==

-Our class meetings are long --- 135 minutes.
-To make this productive, we'll structure our time in **30-minute blocks** (25 minutes of heads-down work followed by a 5-minute break):
+Our class meetings are 90 minutes long.
+To keep our energy up,  we'll structure our time in **30-minute blocks** (25 minutes of heads-down work followed by a 5-minute break):

+==this all needs to be redone along with maybe out of class assessments==

 | Time | Focus |
 | :--- | :--- |